groff_out(5) — Linux manual page

 described only the differences between AT&T device-independent

-troff's output format and that of GNU troff.
-It has since been
+troff's page description language and that of GNU troff.
+It has

 See also top